ttbowen/mrwhale/CONTRIBUTING.md

 - Always use `const` and `let`. `var` will be rejected by the linter.
 - Class names should start with an uppercase letter. e.g. `AwesomeCommand`.
-- Functions, methods, variables and parameters should be `camalCase`.
+- Functions, methods, variables and parameters should be `camelCase`.
 - External imports should be separated from our imports and be in alphabetical order.
 - `public` methods should have jsdocs.
 However don't add jsdocs for overridden methods on your `Command` classes.